dsidavis/DSIWeb/content/pages/main/home.md

 		 </a>
 	</div>
   <div class="col-sm-6">
      <p style='font-size:18px'> Data Scientists are in high demand, both in industry and research.
-The set of skills a Data
+     The set of skills a Data Scientist needs is broader than one discipline or degree program alone.
-     Scientist needs is broader than one discipline or degree program alone.
-This challenges the existing models and the Data Science Initiative plans to work with and facilitate inter-departmental development of new courses and degree programs at both the undegraduate and graduate levels to train students in Data Science.
+     The DSI works with and facilitates inter-departmental development of new courses and degree programs at both the undegraduate and graduate levels to train students in data science.
      </p>
   </div>
 </div>